Bajrang Dal worker killed after two groups clash

 However, police dismissed his claim and said that it was a fight between two groups and there was no communal angle in the matter.

-A senior police official said that two groups clashed in the Shadipur area on Friday.
-The official said that Nitesh, Alok and Monty were in one group while three other young men were on another side.
+A senior police official said that two groups clashed in Shadipur area on Friday.
+He said that Nitesh, Alok and Monty were in one group while three other young men were on another side.

 A police team was formed and an investigation was taken up.
 Meanwhile, during treatment, victim Nitesh succumbed to his injuries on Sunday.